pplu/perl-lambda-byor/README.md

 Finding out what you can or can't do inside the Lambda runtime can be exhausting if you do it directly inside Lambda.
 The `make explore-lambda-environment` target runs a shell inside a Docker container that resembles the Lambda runtime environment.

-The example consumes 23MB of RAM when invoked on Perl 5.28.
-This is nice because it leaves plenty of headroom for custom logic (the minumum mem for Lambda is 128MB).

 License
 =======